divarvel/blog/posts/2018-07-19-bake-delicious-macaroon-burritos-with-servant.md

 In practice, when verifying a macaroon, you provide a list of verifiers (roughly `Caveat -> IO (Either VerifierError ())`, with `data VerifierError = Unrelated | Error String`).
-Each verifier is then applied to each caveat, and validation succeeds if every caveat has least one verifier completing successfully.
+Each verifier is then applied to each caveat, and validation succeeds if every caveat has at least one verifier completing successfully.
 Most verifiers (called _exact verifiers_) just look for exact strings.
 For instance, if you're hitting the `route1` endpoint, the corresponding verifier will just match the exact string `endpoint = route1`.